khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 Recommendations engines recommend an item to a user.
 Collaborative filtering is one way of creating recommendations based on data of users’ preferences or actions.
 At the heart of collaborative filtering is a similarity metric.
 A number of similarity metrics can be used to calculate the similarity between items or users.
 The SVD can be used to improve recommendation engines by calculating similarities in a reduced number of dimensions.

 Calculating the SVD and recommendations can be a difficult engineering problem on massive datasets.
 Taking the SVD and similarity calculations offline is one method of reducing redundant calculations and reducing the time required to produce a recommendation.

-### Chapter 15 - Big Data and MapReduce